lorig135/docsstyleguide/Grammar and Mechanics.md

 When in doubt, use *that*.

 ## Verbs
-Use a strong or precise verb instead of a phrasal verb.
-Ex.: Use *print* instead of *print out*.
+Use phrasal verbs (print out, try it out) as well as precise verb, or a phrasal verb.
+Phrasal verbs are colloquial, and using them may improve our SEO.

 ## What vs. which
 Use *what* when you are unsure of the quantity, and *which* when you are sure of the quantity.
 Ex.
 Which version should I choose?